Tajjalan

 Tajjalān is one of the few enigmatic methods in Hinduism employed by the Upanishadic seers to describe Reality or Brahman.
-It is a cosmological approach to the problem of Reality in the context of creation etc.
+It is a cosmological approach to the problem of Reality in the context of creation.

 Meaning of Tajjalān

 Tajjalān (Sanskrit: तज्जलान्) is an adjective, which means – 'absorbed and breathing in that', 'produced'.
 It is a compound word interpreted as equivalent to taj-ja, tal-la and tad-ana that represent the attributes of Brahman.
 It is the enigmatic method to describe Reality unlike the aphoristic method of the Mandukya Upanishad favoured in the later Sutra literature.
 Shandilya’s Upanishadic declaration: